PedestrianDynamics/PedPy/docs/source/index.rst

     .. grid-item-card:: Getting started
         :img-top: _static/getting_started.svg
         :link: getting_started
-        :link-type: ref
+        :link-type: doc
-        :link-alt: To the getting started guides
+        :link-alt: To the getting started guide

         New to *PedPy*?
 Check out the getting started guide.
 It show cases a first analysis done with *PedPy*.